HR-Falcons/questions/nginx/README.md

 Should be located at _/etc/nginx/nginx.conf_.
 ## Use either example config files
 Use *basic_nginx.conf.example* for the most basic load balancing.
-Use *super_nginx.conf.example* for maximum throughput.
+Use *super_nginx.conf.example* for maximum throughput. (based on https://gist.github.com/v0lkan/90fcb83c86918732b894)
 Edit _nginx.conf_ to look like either example (feel free to add/modify any parameters as necessary).
 Most important part is to use the same name of the upstream in the server proxy_pass.
 Add servers as needed.